Best No Annual Fee Credit Cards of 2018

 Fees: No annual fee, 3% on balance transfers, no foreign transaction fee, $37 late payment fee

 Discover offers its own competitive product in the field of no annual fee credit cards.
-While this is a competitive market, Discover found a way to offer a unique product through the Discover it® Card.
-This card brings low cost and attractive cash benefits to the table as it appeals to a wide array of customers.
+While this is a competitive market, Discover found a way to offer a unique product through the Discover it Card.
+This card brings low cost and attractive cash benefits that appeal to a wide array of customers.

-The headlining offer of the Discover it® Card is the cash back match offer.
-As cardholders spend money throughout the first year with the card, they accrue cash back points to their account.
-At the end of this initial year, every point earned is doubled by Discover through the cash back match offer.
-In other words, cardholders get double cash back for the first year with the card.
+The headline offer of the Discover it Card is the cash back match offer.
+As cardholders spend money throughout the first year with the card, they accrue points.
+At the end of this initial year, every point earned is doubled by Discover through their match offer.
+In other words, cardholders get double the points back for the first year with the card.

-There are several different cash back rates to consider.
-The standard rate for regular purchases is 1%, which can be seen as one point for every dollar spent.
-There is a special rate of 5% cash back for niche purchases that change every quarter; these niches can include purchases made at grocery stores or gas stations.
+There are several different rates to consider.
+The standard rate for regular purchases is 1%, which is one point for every dollar spent.
+There is a special rate of 5% back for niche purchases that change every quarter.
+These niches can include purchases made at grocery stores or gas stations.

-Of course, there is no annual fee for the Discover it® Card, but the same cannot be said for other transactions.
-Balance transfers are charged a simple flat rate of 3%, but cash advances get charged either $10 or 5% depending on which fee is greater.
-Luckily, there is no foreign transaction fee, but there is a fee of $37 for late payments.
+Of course, there is no annual fee for the Discover it Card, but the same cannot be said for other transactions.
+Balance transfers are charged a simple flat rate of 3%, but cash advances are charged either $10 or 5%, depending on which is greater.
+There is no foreign transaction fee, but there is a maximum fee of $37 for late payments.

-Discover offers a nice introductory annual percentage rate of 0% on balance transfers and regular purchases during the first twelve months of holding the Discover it® Card.
-After this period is over, cardholders can expect an APR starting at 11.24% that maxes out at 23.24%.
-A slightly higher APR of 25.24% is applicable to cash advances.
+Discover offers a nice introductory annual percentage rate of 0% on balance transfers and regular purchases during the first 14 months of holding the Discover it Card.
+After this period is over, cardholders can expect an APR of 13.74% to 24.74% A slightly higher APR of 26.74% is applicable to cash advances.

-While most no annual fee credit cards offer similar benefits, the Discover it® Card spices things up a little bit with the cash back match offer.
-In addition to a low cost membership, cardholders can enjoy a bit of leeway with 0% APR for the first year, which combines well with the cash back benefits package from Discover.
+While most of the other best no annual fee credit cards offer similar benefits, the Discover it Card spices things up a little bit with the cash back match offer.
+In addition to a low-cost membership, new cardholders enjoy a bit of leeway with 0% APR for the first year.

 Rewards: 3% back at gas stations, 2% back at grocery stores, 1% back on regular purchases